 LLC Tax Advantages and Disadvantages

-Oddly enough, as far as Federal income taxes are concerned, LLCs don’t really exist.
-The Internal Revenue Code (the body of law that outlines all Federal income taxation) treats each LLC as if it were one of the other types of entities (sole proprietorship or partnership usually).
+As far as federal income taxes are concerned, LLCs don’t really exist.
+The Internal Revenue Code — the body of law that outlines all federal income taxation — treats each LLC as if it were one of the other types of entities.

 EXAMPLE: Kali owns and operates a restaurant as a sole proprietorship.
 She later decides to form an LLC for her business.
-Because the LLC is a disregarded entity, the business will continue to be taxed as a sole proprietorship (for Federal tax purposes at least).
+The business will continue to be taxed as a sole proprietorship (for federal tax purposes at least).

 EXAMPLE: Steve and Beth own and operate a winery.
 After learning about the potential dangers of unlimited liability in a partnership, they decide to form an LLC.
-Because the LLC is a disregarded entity, the business will continue to be treated as a partnership for Federal income tax purposes.
+The business will continue to be treated as a partnership for federal income tax purposes.

 LLCs Taxed as Corporations